VTubing-on-Linux/linux-vtubing-guide/src/en/docs/apps.md

 # Install Steam & Proton/GE-Proton

-Steam Proton is a very valuable aspect of this whole thing as it is the one that is able to interface with a lot of the applications here, so use the links above and download steam and get VTube studio, or any of the other applications mentioned above as possible alternatives.
+Steam Proton is a very valuable aspect of this whole thing as it is the one that is able to interface with a lot of the applications here, so use the links above and download steam and get [VTube studio](https://store.steampowered.com/app/1325860/VTube_Studio/), or any of the other applications mentioned above as possible alternatives.
 Once you have signed into steam make sure you also go to Settings -> Compatibility -> enable steam play -> then reboot steam once you are prompted.

 To install Proton-GE, download the ProtonUp-Qt app linked earlier in this guide and run it.
 The app will give you a menu for what version to download and where to install it to.
 As the writing of this guide, GE-Proton9-11 works the best.
 This is however subject to change.

 # Vtube Studio

-Firstly grab Vtube studio off of steam and install it , go into the compatibility settings and choose either ProtonExperimental or use the latest Ge-Proton verson, then go into the files and navigate to streaming assets, put the [IP.txt file](https://gist.github.com/DenchiSoft/122729d9a0bd0f96798bea28bfe146d6) from here after you downloaded it and put it in the streaming assets folder.
+Firstly grab  [VTube studio](https://store.steampowered.com/app/1325860/VTube_Studio/) off of steam and install it , go into the compatibility settings and choose either ProtonExperimental or use the latest Ge-Proton verson, then go into the files and navigate to streaming assets, put the [IP.txt file](https://gist.github.com/DenchiSoft/122729d9a0bd0f96798bea28bfe146d6) from here after you downloaded it and put it in the streaming assets folder.

 Once that is said and done make sure you grab the Flatpak for [Face tracker](https://flathub.org/apps/de.z_ray.Facetracker) this will already have the appropriate settings enabled but you may change a few to see fit, make sure you select your webcam and also enable it!